-INTEXT QUESTION 4.1
+INTEXT QUESTIONS 5.1

 - 1. Define 'Sole Proprietorship' in your own words. - 2.
 Below are given the merits and limitations of sole proprietorship form of business organisation.
-Write 'M' against Merits and 'L' against Limitations in the space provided against each. - (a) A sole proprietorship business is easy to start. - (b) A sole proprietor is personally liable for all the liabilities of the business. () - (c) A sole proprietor has a limited capacity to raise funds for his business. () - (d) A sole proprietor can maintain secrecy about the affairs of his business. () - (e) A sole proprietor maintains good personal contact with the customers. () - 3.
-Match the following with reference to sole proprietorship business.
+Write 'M' against Merits and 'L' against Limitations in the space provided against each. - (a) A sole proprietorship business is easy to form. - (b) A sole proprietor is personally liable for all the liabilities of the business. - (c) A sole proprietor has a limited capacity to raise funds for his business. - (d) A sole proprietor can maintain secrecy about the affairs of his business. - (e) A sole proprietor maintains good personal contact with the customers.

+3. Match the following with reference to sole proprietorship business.

 Column - A Column - B

 (a) Liability (i) Easy

 (b) Formation (ii) minimum

 (c) Resource (iii) prompt

 (d) Decision making (iv) Unlimited

 (e) Legal formalities (v) Limited

-4.4 PARTNERSHIP
+5.4 PARTNERSHIP

 A textile factory is going to be started in the nearby area where Gopal is carrying on his business.
 As a businessman, he is now in a jubilant mood.
 He is thinking that once the textile factory is set up, he will get more customers; the sales will increase and he will earn more profit.
 But, for all these, he will have to expand his business, and for this he needs more money.

-The major problem is how to arrange for additional funds.
-He has the option of getting a loan from the bank.
+The major problem is how to arrange the additional funds.
+He has the option of getting loans from the banks.
 But the fear of loss comes to his mind again and again.
 He does not want to take that risk.
-Another option is that he may join hands with some other person who is also keenly interested to join his business.
-By doing so, more resources can be raised, work can be shared, and business can run in a better way.
+Another option is that he may join hands with some other person.
+By doing so, more resources can be raised, work can be shared, and business can be run in a better way.
 The risk of loss will also be shared.
 But this involves a new form of business organisation known as Partnership organisation.
-To form partnership business, Gopal has to gain clarity on the exact nature of this form of business organisation, its pros and cons before he goes in for it.
+Gopal has to gain clarity on the exact nature of this form of business organisation, its pros and cons before he goes in for it.

-'Partnership' is an association of two or more persons who not only pool their financial and managerial resources but also agree to carry on a business, and share its profits or losses.
+'Partnership' is an association of two or more persons who pool their financial and managerial resources and agree to carry on a business, and share its profit.
+The persons who form a partnership are individually known as partners and collectively a firm or partnership firm.

 Let's assume that Gopal joins hand with Rahim to start a big grocery shop.
 Here both Gopal and Rahim are called partners who are running the partnership firm jointly.
 Both of them will pool their resources and carry on business by applying their expertise.
 They will share the profits and losses in the agreed ratio.
-In fact, for all terms and conditions of their working, they have to sit together to decide on all aspects.
+In fact, for all terms and conditions of their working, they have to sit together to decide about all aspects.
 There must be an agreement between them.
-The agreement may be oral, written or implied.
+The agreement may be in oral, written or implied.
 When the agreement is in writing it is termed as partnership deed.
 However, in the absence of an agreement, the provisions of the Indian Partnership Act 1932 shall apply.